xiangyu2022/LPBkg/python/README.md

 ```python
 BestM(data,g, Mmax=20,rg=[-10**7,10**7])
 ```
-The arguments of this function are the following:
+The arguments for this function are the following:
 - data: the data vector in the original scale.
 This corresponds to the source-free sample in the background calibration phase and to the physics sample in the signal search phase.
 - g: the postulated model from which we want to assess if deviations occur.
 - Mmax: the maximum size of the polynomial basis from which a suitable value M is selected (the default is 20).
-- rg: range of the data considered.
+- rg: the range of the data considered.
 This corresponds to the interval on which the search is conducted.

-Let's now see what we obtain when applying this function to our source-free sample, while considering the best our fitted power law as postulated background model.
+Let's now see what we obtain when applying this function to our source-free sample, while considering our fitted powerlaw as the postulated background model.

 ```python
 BestM(data=cal,g=powerlaw, Mmax=20,rg=[1,35])